KKNG-FM

 KKNG-FM (97.3 FM) is a radio station licensed to Blanchard, Oklahoma, serving the Oklahoma City Metroplex.
-It is owned by Stanton Nelson, through licensee WPA Radio LLC.
+It is owned by Mark Whitten, through licensee KKNG Radio LLC.

 KKNG-FM carries a religious talk and information radio format focusing on Catholic listeners, and airs programming from the EWTN Radio Network.
 The transmitter is at NE 40th Street at U.S. Route 62 in Blanchard.

 History

 On August 18, 1977, the station first signed on as KWEY-FM.
 It was originally licensed to Weatherford, Oklahoma.
 In March 1984, the station became KBXR.

 It changed back to KWEY-FM on September 20, 1991.
 Until 2006, it was a country station branded "97.3 The Coyote".
 In 2006, the transmitter was moved closer to Oklahoma City and its format changed to variety hits.
 It became KOJK, and joined the Jack FM network as "97.3 Jack FM."
 It used the national programming feed for Jack stations in smaller markets.